-Onion soup chicken is a savory chicken recipe that is made with flavorful sauteed onions, cooked in a broth then topped with melted cheese for the best combination of French onion soup and chicken ever.
+Chicken Onion Soup is a savory dish that is made with sweet caramelized onions, and tender chicken breasts cooked in a flavorful onion sauce then topped with melty cheese for the best combination of classic French onion soup and chicken ever.

-This easy delicious chicken dinner uses only 7 ingredients, and can be on your table in an hour.
+This French onion soup lover's recipe is an easy dinner recipe that uses only 7 ingredients and can be on your table in an hour.

 Why This Recipe Works